Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Introduction

-\bmhead{Our approaches} To address these limitations, we introduce an efficient QPINN model whose hypothesis space provably contains a \textit{tensor-decomposed} polynomial that accurately approximates the target function, where tensor-decomposed \citep{kolda2009tensor} refers to representations that can be expressed as sums of products of univariate components, with the number of summation terms corresponding to the \textit{tensor rank}.
-In fact, analytical solutions of many types of PDEs such as the Heat equation, the Laplace equation, the time-dependent Schrödinger equation, and the PDEs for portfolio optimization can be considered as tensor-decomposed structures, meaning that these solutions can be expressed as a sum of products of univariate functions \citep{Logan2015}.
-By further approximating each univariate function with a univariate polynomial, our proposed model effectively exploits this structural property, thereby reducing the quantum resource complexity for representing PDE solutions, from exponential to polynomial complexity when the tensor rank is not large.
-The tensor-decomposed structure serves as an inductive bias, making our QPINN particularly suitable for PDEs whose solutions admit such a decomposition.
+\bmhead{Our approaches} To address these limitations, we introduce an efficient QPINN model whose hypothesis space provably contains a \textit{tensor-decomposed} polynomial that accurately approximates the target function, where tensor-decomposed refers to representations that can be expressed as sums of products of univariate components, with the number of summation terms corresponding to the \textit{tensor rank} \citep{kolda2009tensor}. \LW{The tensor-decomposed structure applies only to some cases rather than to PDE solutions in general \citep{Logan2015}, and therefore serves as an inductive bias only when such structure is present.
+For PDE solutions that are not well aligned with this structure, we later introduce an added entangling layer in the QPINN to increase expressivity in a problem-oriented way and provide an additional inductive bias.} By further approximating each univariate function with a univariate polynomial, our proposed model effectively exploits this structural property, thereby reducing the quantum resource complexity for representing PDE solutions, from exponential to polynomial complexity when the tensor rank is not large.
 In addition to the quantum model, we also propose a quantum-inspired PINN obtained by a slight modification of the QPINN architecture, whose hypothesis functions can be tensor-decomposed polynomials and can be simulated efficiently on classical computers.